20 True Reasons Why Travel Solo

 6- Rite of Passage

 Rites of passage are major events, usually turning points in someone’s life.
 A rite of passage rarely leaves us in the same “state” because it creates a transition in someone’s life.
-A marriage, death, divorce, birth, and graduation are all some examples of rites of passage where one transition from an isolated phase to a communal one.
-Some people travel, during these milestone moments of one’s personal story, to reflect and contemplate on what is next.
-Some consider travel a rite of passage however, there is enough evidence that it is not always the case.
+Marriage, death, divorce, birth, and graduation are all examples of rites of passage where one transitions from an isolated phase to a communal one.
+Some people travel during these milestone moments of their personal story to reflect and contemplate what is next.
+Some consider travel a rite of passage; however, there is enough evidence that it is not always the case.

 7- Meet New People

-This is one of the fun parts of traveling; meeting new people.
-Research validates that we are hard-wired to meet new like-minded people with whom we could connect longer term.
-Nowadays it is easy to meet locals if you use apps and you like to party.
-If that is not the case, as it is for me, meeting people can happen in many places such as while taking a tour, at a store, at a restaurant, doing volunteer work, and/or taking a class.
-It just takes someone to say “hello where are you from?” only if you are in the mood.
-Another more current way of meeting people is to search online (yeap here we go) and see if there is a local group meeting that you can join at your current location.
+This is one of the fun parts of traveling: meeting new people.
+Research validates that we are hard-wired to meet new, like-minded people with whom we could connect long-term.
+Nowadays, it is easy to meet locals if you use apps and enjoy partying.
+If that is not the case, as it is for me, meeting people can happen in many places, such as while taking a tour, at a store, at a restaurant, doing volunteer work, and/or taking a class.
+It just takes someone to say “hello, where are you from?” only if you are in the mood.
+Another more current way of meeting people is to search online (yep, here we go) and see if there is a local group meeting that you can join at your current location.

 8– Healing

 There are times in someone’s life when social, economic, or other types of distress take a big toll on our emotional health.
 At this juncture, we might judge ourselves and others through the hurt.
 Travel is a way to set our minds for healing and wellbeing.
-A series of studies validate a degree of physical and psychological benefits of travel with a psychological detachment providing evidence of more satisfaction.
-The type of travel to do healing is a very personal one, some people go to visit sacred places, healing sanctuaries, mediation, you name it.
-Where others need to re-connect themselves through their unique space of trust.
+A series of studies validate a degree of physical and psychological benefits of travel, with psychological detachment providing evidence of more satisfaction.
+The type of travel to do for healing is a very personal one; some people go to visit sacred places, healing sanctuaries, meditation retreats, you name it.
+Others need to reconnect with themselves through their unique space of trust.

 9- Scout new place to live

 People travel to find a place to relocate or to move temporarily.
-Retirement or being a digital nomad might be some of the reasons why folks travel to scout a new place to live.
-Moving to another country can be an intense experience and to ease the relocation stress, at any level, visiting the new location helps us understand if it is a feasible decision or not.
+Retirement or being a digital nomad might be some of the reasons why people travel to scout a new place to live.
+Moving to another country can be an intense experience, and visiting the new location helps us understand if it is a feasible decision or not, easing the relocation stress at any level.
 Reconciling rules, regulations, and ways of living at our comfort level is key in choosing a new location.
-In an ever-growing fickle world moving temporarily does not seem to be too much of a challenge, however, moving permanently requires much more preparation where scouting the new location is a must.
+In an ever-growing fickle world, moving temporarily does not seem to be too much of a challenge.
+However, moving permanently requires much more preparation, where scouting the new location is a must.

-This is my “numero uno” and worth exploring when you go abroad; learning.
+This is my “numero uno” and worth exploring when you go abroad: learning.
 I have researched how people learn about a new culture abroad as the topic of my doctoral dissertation and continued research.
-Sadly my finding has been that traveling to a new country does not imply someone learns about a new culture just by being in a place, needless to say, does not make someone global.
-True learning a new culture is an acquired skill that goes beyond framing a culture, research besides mine backs it up!
-We all met folks who have been to “x” country and it is truly little they know about the place they visited.
-Learning a new culture broadens your horizons like any other experience but it takes work that does not involve relaxation and taking selfies.
+Sadly, my findings have been that traveling to a new country does not imply someone learns about a new culture just by being in a place.
+Needless to say, it does not make someone global.
+True learning of a new culture is an acquired skill that goes beyond framing a culture.
+Research besides mine backs it up!
+We all meet folks who have been to “x” country, and it is truly little they know about the place they visited.
+Learning a new culture broadens your horizons like any other experience, but it takes work that does not involve relaxation and taking selfies.

 11- Learn a new skill